almostlight/AlmostPack/README.md

 Mikkgaard is a modpack designed for a small multiplayer server.
 The pack adds items and features that I felt were missing from the vanilla game, and improves others to make the whole experience more interesting and enjoyable.
 It's not intended to be a "hardcore" or realistic experience.
 It adds features improving player comfort (like waypoints and backpacks), new mobs, blocks, weapons, items, and more.

- Features include:
+# Features
 - Waypoints
 - Magic
 - Mechanisms
 - Seasons
 - Overhauled combat
 - Three new dimensions
 - New mobs
 - New weapons
 - New and redesigned structures
 - Backpacks
 - Gravestones
 - A minimap
 - Hugely improved cosmetics
 - Many more changes and improvements

 # Changelog
 - 1.2